How to remove the MegaBackup virus & protect your Mac

 5. Check the boxes next to all three options and choose a time period from the dropdown menu.
 If you’ve only just downloaded MegaBackup, the default “last hour” will do

 - Press Clear Data.

 The easy way to protect your Mac

 If all that sounds like a lengthy and complicated process, there is an easier way.
 CleanMyMac X can uninstall apps, removing all traces of them, as well as removing browser data.
 If an application installs a Login Item or Launch Agent, you can remove those too.
 And, it can scan your Mac for malware and allows you to remove it with a click.
 CleanMyMac X also recognizes when your browser settings have been hijacked by malware, such as redirecting your homepage and fixing it.

 Here’s how to use it to remove MegaBackup

-1. Download CleanMyMac X — a link to free version
+1. Download CleanMyMac X — a link to a free version

 - Launch it and click on Uninstaller.

 3. Locate MegaBackup in the list of apps and check the box next to it

 Now remove its Launch Agent or Login Items.

 4. If you see a login item for MegaBackup, check the box next to it and press Remove

 To remove browsing data using CleanMyMac X, choose Privacy in the sidebar.

 4. Check the boxes next to Downloads History, Cookies, and Browsing History, then press Remove